reelyactive/beaver/README.md

 beaver
 ======

-Client-side library to collect a real-time stream of events from reelyActive APIs.
-We believe in an open Internet of Things.
+Client-side library to collect a real-time stream of events from reelyActive APIs.  __beaver.js__ will collect a data stream of _who/what is where/how_ from a server (ex: [hlc-server](https://github.com/reelyactive/hlc-server)), making this real-time information available to the web application.

 Installation